ryanradder11/innspire_FE_assessment/README.md

 };
 ```

-## Install Dependencies: Run the following command to install the necessary dependencies:
+### Install Dependencies: Run the following command to install the necessary dependencies:

 - npm install

-## Serve the Application: Use the Angular CLI to serve the application:
+### Serve the Application: Use the Angular CLI to serve the application:

 - ng serve

-## Access the Application: Open your browser and navigate to http://localhost:4200 to view the application.
+### Access the Application: Open your browser and navigate to http://localhost:4200 to view the application.

+### todo list
+1. add eslint rules
+2. add more unit tests
+3. fix list-item styling bug
+4. add polymorphism for detailModel / overviewModel overlap